yeoman/yeoman/contributing.md

 ## Quick Start

-* Clone this repo and `cd` into it
-* Run this command: `./setup/install.sh`
-* `cd` into the `/cli` directory and run `sudo npm link` after the install is complete.
-* Navigate to a new directory and run `yeoman init` to make sure everything is working as expected.
-* Add `yeoman_test` with any value to your environment variables to disable the updater and Insight.
+- Add `yeoman_test` with any value to your environment variables to disable the updater and Insight.
+- Clone the repo of yo, generator, generator-webapp, generator-mocha, and any other generator you might want to develop against, and then run `npm install` in them.
+- Go to the yo folder and link it globally using `npm link` then link in the generator repo using `npm link path/to/generator`.
+- Link in the generators you cloned using eg. `npm link path/to/webapp` for each.
+- Run `yo` and you should now see the linked generators in the list.
+- Start hacking :)

-You can keep Yeoman up to date by using `git pull --rebase upstream master && cd cli && npm link`, where `upstream` is a remote pointing to this repo.
+You can keep the various repos up to date by running `git pull --rebase upstream master` in each.

 ### Generators

 When developing in the generators repo you probably want to be able to test out your changes.
-The recommended workflow is to link the generators module into the yeoman project by running `npm link path/to/generator/folder` in `yeoman/cli/`.
-This means changes you do in the generators repo will be reflected in the yeoman repo.
+The recommended workflow is to link the generators module into the yo project by running `npm link path/to/generator/folder` in `/yo`.
+This means changes you do in the generators repo will be reflected in the yo repo.

 ### Insight

 When developing for Yeoman, you will most likely be running and debugging commands within the CLI.
 If you have opted into Insight, these commands will be logged.
-A special `--disable-insight` flag is available for developers wishing to opt out of Insight tracking so inflated stats are not recorded.
+A special `--no-insight` flag is available for developers wishing to opt out of Insight tracking so inflated stats are not recorded.

 ## Style Guide